GetSetAbhi/High-Level-System-Design/job_scheduler/README.md

 ✔ No job lost
 ✔ No DB heartbeats required
 ✔ Automatic recovery

+But if it's a lengthy job then :

+If:

+Redis heartbeat exists → job is alive

+Redis key missing → check DB lease

+If expired → reassign

 ### SCENARIO 2: Network Partition (Worker Alive, Controller Can't See Redis)